Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/reporting-and-visualization-controls/diagram/properties.md

 <td>

-<span style="FONT-WEIGHT: normal">The navigator displays an overview of the diagram, with a rectangle identifying the section that is currently displayed when zooming and scrolling the diagram
+The navigator displays an overview of the diagram, with a rectangle identifying the section that is currently displayed when zooming and scrolling the diagram

 **None**